strangerstudios/paid-memberships-pro/readme.txt

 9. Membership Account page, display all sections or show specific sections using shortcode attributes.

 == Changelog ==
+= 2.6.1 - 2021-08-16 =
+* BUG FIX: Ensure our admin scripts/styles only load on PMPro admin pages.

 = 2.6 - 2021-08-12 =
 * FEATURE: Updated Stripe integration to use Stripe Connect.
 * FEATURE: Improved REST API endpoints to support Zapier integration natively.